-It's hard to imagine how remote California's earliest mission once must have been; these days, it's accessible by major freeways (I–15 and I–8) and by the San Diego Trolley.
-Mission San Diego de Alcalá, the first of a chain of 21 missions stretching northward along the coast, was established by Father Junípero Serra on Presidio Hill in 1769 and moved to this location in 1774.
-There was no greater security from enemy attack here: Padre Luis Jayme, California's first
+It's hard to imagine how remote California's earliest mission must have once been; these days, however, it's accessible by major freeways (I–15 and I–8) and via the San Diego Trolley.
+The first of a chain of 21 missions stretching northward along the coast, Mission San Diego de Alcalá was established by Father Junípero Serra on Presidio Hill in 1769 and moved to this location in 1774.
+In 1775, it proved vulnerable to enemy attack, and Padre Luis Jayme, a young friar

-Christian martyr, was clubbed to death by the Kumeyaay Indians he was trying to convert in 1775.
-The present church is the fifth built on the site; it was reconstructed in 1931 following the outline of the 1813 church.
+from Spain, was clubbed to death by the Kumeyaay Indians he had been trying to convert.
+He was the first of more than a dozen Christians martyred in California.
+The present church, reconstructed in 1931 following the outline of the 1813 church, is the fifth built on the site.
 It measures 150 feet long but only 35 feet wide because, without easy means of joining beams, the mission buildings were only as wide as the trees that served as their ceiling supports were tall.
-Father Jayme is buried in the sanctuary; a small museum named for him documents mission history and exhibits tools and artifacts from the early days.
-From the peaceful palm-bedecked gardens out back you can gaze at the 46-foot-high campanario (bell tower), the mission's most distinctive feature; one of its five bells was cast in 1802.
+Father Jayme is buried in the sanctuary; a small museum named for him documents mission history and exhibits tools and artifacts from the early days; there is also a gift shop.
+From the peaceful, palm-bedecked gardens out back you can gaze at the 46-foot-high campanario (bell tower), the mission's most distinctive feature, with five bells.
+Mass is celebrated on the weekends.